 The spring melt is a stunning sight along this trail, and nature lovers will love this route through the Arab Lake Gorge.

 The high waters of winter are revealed as the ice-shelf marks the levels that flowed through the gorge.
-The constant melting and freezing of these ice sheets have created some absolutely beautiful textures and patterns.
+The constant melting and freezing of these ice sheets have created some exquisite textures and patterns.

 This Boardwalk Rocks!

-Although the boardwalk extends the entire length of the trail through the valley, some sections do not have railings, and can narrow to a little over 3 feet wide.
+Although the boardwalk extends the length of the trail through the valley, some sections do not have railings and can narrow to a little over 3 feet wide.
 Snow on the boardwalk could be hiding ice patches, so be careful!

-Although we heard many birds calling to each other along the trail, we only spotted chickadees which were keeping a fair distance from us.
+Although we heard many birds singing along the trail, we only spotted chickadees – they kept a fair distance from us.
 Although they were quite used to human presence, it was refreshing to see that the birds were not following us, searching for seeds.

 Climbing the Gorge